Search for lepton-flavor-violating $\tau$ decays into a lepton and a vector meson using the full Belle data sample: Introduction

 We focus on $\tau$ CLFV decays into a charged lepton ($\ell$ = $e^{\pm}$ or $\mu^{\pm}$) and a neutral vector meson ($V^0$ = $\rho^0$, $\phi$, $\omega$, $K^{\ast0}$, or $\overline{K}{}^{\ast0}$).
 In refs.~\cite{Hati:2020cyn,DiLuzio:2018zxy,Kumar:2018kmr,Crivellin:2018yvo,Crivellin:2019dwb,BhupalDev:2020zcy}, the $\tau \rightarrow \mu \phi$ mode is a sensitive probe for leptoquark models that can explain the $B$-anomalies.\footnote{ One of the $B$-anomalies which motivated the models described in those references is the $R(K^{(\ast)})$ anomaly reported by the LHCb experiment~\cite{LHCb:2021trn}, but it disappeared in their updated analysis~\cite{LHCb:2022qnv}.} Some other NP models predict branching fractions of $\mathcal{O}(10^{-10})$--$\mathcal{O}(10^{-8})$ for $\tau \rightarrow \ell V^0$~\cite{Ilakovac:1999md,Li:2009yr,Arhrib:2009xf,Pacheco:2022ebc}.

 We previously searched for $\tau \rightarrow \ell V^0$ events using 854 fb$^{-1}$ of Belle data, and set 90\% credibility level (C.L.) upper limits on the branching fractions in the range of $(1.2$--$8.4)\times 10^{-8}$~\cite{Belle:2011ogy}.\footnote{ In common high energy physics usage, this credibility level has been reported as ``confidence level,'' which is a frequentist-statistics term.} This paper reports an updated search for $\tau \rightarrow \ell V^0$ using the full 980 fb$^{-1}$ Belle data set.
-The signal efficiency is improved through new event selection criteria with a multivariate analysis.
+The signal efficiency is improved through new event selection criteria, which allow more signal candidates first and then remove background events by a multivariate analysis.